elinarnten/framerMotion/README.md

 # Framer Motion

-A framwork to simplify your animations with React.
+A framework to simplify your animations with React.

 ## How to install